ilianrusev/ilianrusev/README.md

 <h2 align="center">A passionate developer from Bulgaria</h2>

-- 🌱 I’m currently working at PokerStars as Frontend Developer Intern.
+- 🌱 I’m currently working at PokerStars as Frontend Developer.

 <h3 align="left">Connect with me:</h3>